Fair weather camping is bliss. However when it gets too hot or too humid your tent can turn into something of a torture chamber.

 If you’re a backpacker, the tent’s weight is a determining factor.
 In such a case, you want to go as light as possible to ensure you don’t tire yourself.

-With that said, if you’re doing recreational hot weather camping, then the weight of the hot weather tents you're looking at may not matter that much.
+With that said, if you’re car camping, then the weight of the hot weather tents you’re looking at may not matter that much.
 Be sure to factor in the combined weight of all your camping gear, not just your tent—especially when packing a trailer or roof storage with a weight capacity.

 Some tents for hot weather include a range of good-to-have features.
 Great ones to look for are storage compartments, such as pockets and gear lofts.
 Most one to three-person options will also have a vestibule for gear, if not two.

 Even the best tent for hot weather won’t give you an optimal experience if you don’t camp smart.
 My experience has driven me to the following pieces of advice, and yes, I’ve been on the negative side of most of these.

 Try to set up camp while it’s daylight and seek out a spot that’s mostly in the shade.
 Even in spring and fall, a camping tent sitting in direct sunlight can quickly become an oven.
 So it’s an absolute must to find a shady spot when summer camping.

 Disassemble Your Tent

 If you’re leaving your camp during the day for a hike, it’s a good idea to take your tent down in warm weather.
 Fully assembled camping tents will gather heat in the sun and create a greenhouse-like effect where it’s hot and humid inside.
 This is very easy with a free-standing tent.

 If you’re camping out during particularly warm weather, try a reflective sunshade.
 Place it about 12 inches above the roof of your tent.
 This can be very useful for keeping your tent cool while hot weather camping especially if you enjoy sleeping in every morning since it won’t get as hot and is likely to be darker.